rucub100/ng-electron-template/README.md

 ## How to

-The procedure is based on the [question on stackoverflow](https://stackoverflow.com/questions/41130993/electron-not-allowed-to-load-local-resource).
+The procedure is based on this [question on stackoverflow](https://stackoverflow.com/questions/41130993/electron-not-allowed-to-load-local-resource).

 ### Prerequisites